SteelCompendium/data-md-dse/Bestiary/Radenwight Bruxer.md

   t1: 5 damage
   t2: 9 damage; [[Grabbed|grabbed]]
   t3: 12 damage; [[Grabbed|grabbed]]
+  effects:
+  - name: Effect
-  effect: 'While the target is [[Grabbed|grabbed]], they take 2 damage at the start of each of
-    the bruxer’s turns. '
+    effect: 'While the target is [[Grabbed|grabbed]], they take 2 damage at the start of each of the bruxer’s turns. '
 - name: Flurry of Bites
   type: Action
   roll: 2d10 + 1